 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed As a minimum, frequently touched surfaces should be wiped down at the beginning and at the end of each day, and more frequently depending on: the number of people using the space, whether they are entering and exiting the setting, and access to hand washing and hand-sanitising facilities.
+Date completed Avoid creating splashes and spray when cleaning.
+Reduce the number or eliminate soft toys which are more difficult to clean.
+Increase the frequency of cleaning, using standard cleaning products such as detergents and bleach, paying attention to all surfaces but especially ones that are touched frequently, such as door handles, light switches, work surfaces, remote controls and electronic devices.
+As a minimum, frequently touched surfaces should be wiped down twice a day, and one of these should be at the beginning and at the end of each day, and more frequently depending on: the number of people using the space, whether they are entering and exiting the setting, and access to hand washing and hand-sanitising facilities.
 Cleaning of frequently touched surfaces is particularly important in bathrooms and communal kitchens.
 When cleaning surfaces, it is not necessary to wear personal protective equipment (PPE) or clothing over and above what would usually be used.
 Telephones, keyboards/mice, light switches, electronic entry systems, iPads used by pupils and staff, etc., will be cleaned with anti-viral wipes on a regular basis throughout the day.
 Ensure that electronic entry systems and keypads are regularly sanitised particularly first thing in the morning and where possible after each use.
-All will be lined and the liner removed at the end of the day, sealed/knotted and placed in the main waste container.
+All bins will be lidded and foot operated where possible, will be lined and the liner removed at the end of the day, sealed/knotted and placed in the main waste container.
 Ensure disposable tissues are available in each room for both staff and pupils.
 Ensure arrangements are in place for the disposal of clinical and general waste where required.
 Plan for the daily removal and safe disposal of rubbish.
-Do not rely on cleaning staff to clean/wipe surfaces when others leave as cleaners may be working less frequently than usual or may not be rostered during the school day - clean and wipe as you go as described.
 Carry out inventory check of cleaning products and stock at regular intervals, restocking as necessary.
 Ensure contingency plans are in place to respond to any shortages in supply.
-Cleaning staff will ensure adequate ventilation in the areas they are working e.g. by opening windows Additional supplies of bin liners will be required.
-Additional bins (lidded and Laundry foot operated where possible) may be Items should be washed in accordance with the manufacture instructions. required in toilet areas for the manufacturer's instructions. disposal of paper towels where
+Additional supplies of bin liners will be required.
+Additional bins (lidded and foot operated where possible) may be required in toilet areas for the disposal of paper towels where currently hand dryers are used.
+Settings such as special schools that generate clinical waste will continue to follow their usual waste policies.